kuma35/thinking-forth-jp/sphinx/chapter2.rst

 in understanding problems, particularly those problems that are too complex to perceive in a linear way.

-For instance, clearly shows that the charge for additional minutes does not depend on whether an operator assisted or not.
-With this new understanding we can draw a simplified table, as shown in .
+For instance, :numref:`fig2-5`  clearly shows that the charge for additional minutes does not depend on whether an operator assisted or not.
+With this new understanding we can draw a simplified table, as shown in :numref:`fig2-6` .

 .. figure:: fig2-6.png
+   :name: fig2-6
    :alt: A simplified decision table.

    A simplified decision table.

 ..

 It’s easy to get so enamored of one’s analytic tools that one forgets about the problem.
 The analyst must do more than carry out all